Stumbling on Happiness purports to explore and explain how happiness works.

 When you send anonymous gifts to someone with the idea of revealing your identity later chances are they won’t happy to know it’s you.

-Not because it’s you, but because people long for the mystery and when the mystery goes away we can’t help it but being disappointed.
+Not because it’s you, but because people long for the mystery and when the mystery goes away we can’t help it but be disappointed.

 Only always send a gift with your name on it then.

-In my opinion it lacked a coherent narrative.
+In my opinion, it lacked a coherent narrative.
+Why was this book written?
+That’s the question I couldn’t answer.

 Could have been shorter.